 Vivian Dang, Brianna Alonzo, and Magali Rodriguez.
 Student Development Directors organize and host two important networking events: Networking Workshop and Mock Interviews.
 Networking Workshop gives students three one-on-one 15 minute sessions to practice "speed networking" and to help students develop interpersonal skills to better prepare them for Meet the Firms.
 Mock Interviews workshop gives students two 30 minute one-on-one interview sessions.
 Professionals and recruiters give feedback on each student's interviewing skills; these sessions help students better prepare themselves for on-campus and in-house interviews.
 Both events are stepping stones to becoming professional accountants and are also a great way to network with professionals.

 Meet The Firms

-Alice Nam and Vanessa Balam.
+Nataly Ruiz and Adrian Covarrubias.
 The directors of Mentorship are in charge of connecting qualifying members (mentees) with seasoned members (mentors) to assist them with their recruiting process.
 Mentors share their knowledge and experiences in recruiting and the classes they've taken with their mentees.

 Dasha Manila, Tananya Sitiso, and Tommy Hu.
 The Marketing Directors attend and take pictures at every professional and social event.
 They upload these pictures on our Instagram page, and create collages at the end of the semester.
 During our last AA meeting for the semester, they show all the AA members a slideshow collage of all the great memories that happened throughout the fun and successful semester!
 They also get the opportunity to network with students and professionals while having fun creating memories for AA.

 Rutvi Vora and Arlene Haig.
 The directors of Web Development created this website, update it regularly, and constantly find ways to initiate interaction between the students and the association's members.
 They also are in charge of sending email notices that will help inform our members of all events throughout the semester.